Newborn Photography Tips

-- Schedule your portraits early.
-Your newborn portraits when your baby is between one and three weeks.
+- Schedule your session early.
+Plan your newborn photos when your baby is between one and six weeks.

-- Think about your infants schedule and attempt to schedule your portrait sitting around your infant’s nap and feeding routine.
+- Attempt to schedule your photography session around your infant’s nap and feeding routine.
 If possible, feed your infant prior to leaving home.
 This will allow their little tummies to settle and reduce spitting up and fussiness.

 - A fussy infant can be challenging at any time.
 It is important to bring essential items to comfort your infant including a favorite blanket, pacifier, diapers, wipes and anything necessary for feedings.

 - Don't forget the parents!
-No infant portrait is complete without you, the parents.
+No infant photo is complete without you, the parents.
 Come prepared to join in the session.

-- A precious tiny hand in yours can be a long lasting memory.
-Even if you aren’t comfortable posing in your post-baby glory, give yourself a manicure in case you want close-ups of your hands cradling the baby’s head, feet and hands.
+- A precious tiny hand in yours can be a long-lasting memory.
+Even if you aren’t comfortable posing, give yourself a manicure in case you want close-ups of your hands cradling the baby’s head, feet and hands.

-- Your baby’s milestone portraits are important.
-Why not schedule them ahead of time while you are at the studio.
-Most common dates are three-month, six-month, nine-month and first birthday portraits.
+- Your baby’s milestone photos are important.
+Schedule them ahead of time while you are at the studio.
+Most common dates are three-month, six-month, nine-month and first birthday photos.

-- View our newborn and baby portraits for more ideas!
+- View our newborn and baby photo gallery for more inspiration!

-Who doesn’t adore a portrait of a cute, wriggly baby?
-Capturing your infant with that precious new outfit and a few favorite items will make a huge difference to your album.
+Who doesn’t adore a photo of a cute baby?
+Capturing your infant with that precious new outfit and a few favorite items will help capture this time.

 - Simple is good.
 Infants look adorable with little or no clothing.
-Consider items such as a baby onesie, or a diaper, or a swaddle blanket is usually sufficient.
+Consider items such as a baby onesie, a diaper, or a swaddle blanket.